Asian markets advance after strong Wall Street week

 WALL STREET: U.S. stocks faded Friday as telecom and energy shares sank but ended the week near record highs.
 Attention centered on government jobs data that were much weaker than expected.
 Economists cautioned not to read too much into them, because they were distorted by hurricanes that disrupted business from Texas to Florida.
 The Standard & Poor’s 500 index, coming off a record high, lost 0.1 percent to 2,549.33.
 The Dow Jones industrial average slipped less than 0.1 percent from its high to 22,773.67.
 The Nasdaq composite added 0.1 percent to 6,590.18.

-US JOBS: The U.S. economy lost 33,000 jobs last month as hiring fell due to Hurricanes Harvey and Irma, but the Labor Department said unemployment fell to a fresh 16-year low.
-It was the first monthly loss in employment in nearly seven years but economists said weakness is likely to be short-lived as the country rebounds from the storms.
-Previous natural disasters, such as Hurricane Katrina in 2005, also inflicted short-term job losses that were followed by intensified hiring.
+U.S. JOBS: The U.S. economy lost 33,000 jobs last month as hiring fell due to Hurricanes Harvey and Irma, but the Labor Department said the unemployment rate fell to a 16-year low.
+It was the first monthly employment loss in nearly seven years, but economists said weakness is likely to be short-lived as the country rebounds from the storms.
+Previous disasters such as Hurricane Katrina in 2005 inflicted short-term job losses that were followed by intensified hiring.

 Most Read Stories